Diane Boswell MBACP Registered/ Dip. Couns./PG Dip. CBT

 I am an experienced and skilled psychotherapeutic counsellor with a wealth of life and work experience.
 I have worked in a variety of mental health settings including psychiatric social services, MIND and as a counsellor and a CBT therapist in the NHS.
 I trained as a teacher and I also worked for many years as a manager in the civil service.
-I have a private counselling practice and I also work as an associate therapist for a charity and take referrals from employment assistance providers.
+I have a private counselling practice, have also worked as an associate therapist for a charity and take referrals from employment assistance providers.

 I have worked with a wide range of adults with many different issues and experiences and I am able to offer both short term counselling and longer term or open ended in depth psychotherapy.

 I have a particular interest in how early experiences can affect current life, health and relationships.
 Sometimes we don’t understand what’s causing us to have repeated experiences of depression, anxiety or low self esteem, feeling empty, scared or confused or having difficulties forming or maintaining relationships.
 These can all have a serious impact on our ability to lead a satisfying and fulfilling life and we may need help to make sense of this.

 Sometimes it is clearer what is causing our distress (such as a bereavement, relationship breakdown, an illness or accident) but we struggle to come to terms with it and need more support.